How to Make Quality Maps and Image Requirements

 WEATHER

 Generally, it’s okay to fly both during sunny and overcast conditions, as long as the light is distributed evenly on the field.
-Experts recommend starting mapping either when clouds cover the entire field or when there are no clouds at all.
+Experts recommend mapping either when clouds cover the entire field or when there are no clouds.